ag143/workshop/Az Fundamentals/notes_mistake.md

 - **Premier**. ( advisory services based on best practices)
 - *(wrong)* Professional Direct. (general guidance)

+You have built an application with an Azure virtual machine.
+This application delivers video content.
+Choose one of the best solutions to improve this delivery processing performance.
+- Azure CDN (content delivery network)
+- *(wrong)* Azure Cached for Redis (in-memory data store)

+You are building a mechanism to save log files using BLOB storage.
+This data is rarely accessed.
+Choose the storage type that is most cost-effective?
+- Archive
+- *(wrong)* Cool. (infrequently, to be stored for at least 30 days)

 # Part 4: Describe general security and network security features
 You need to be aware of the latest Azure security standards to protect your data.Which of the following services should you use to ensure this?
 - Trust Center
 - *(wrong)* Azure compliance documentation